flare-foundation/docs/docs/tech/ftso.md

 Claiming requires a contract call and therefore a slight **gas expenditure**.
 To save on gas costs, multiple reward epochs can be claimed simultaneously, however, **rewards expire after 90 days** so be careful.
-Moreover, you probably want to claim soon, to re-delegate the rewarded amount and obtain a compounded interest.
+Moreover, you probably want to claim soon, to re-delegate the received amount and obtain compounded rewards.

 It is also worth noting that: